-- 1. whether the complainant is a "qualified person with a disability" - 2. whether the employer may have discriminated against the complainant and if so, - 3. whether the employer can "reasonably accommodate" the complainant or otherwise resolve his or her complaint.
+- 1. Whether the complainant is a "qualified person with a disability", - 2.
+Whether the employer may have discriminated against the complainant, and if so, - 3.
+Whether the employer can "reasonably accommodate" the complainant or otherwise resolve their complaint.

 Any employee who has been found by the Appointing Authority, after appropriate investigation, to have committed an act of illegal discrimination against another employee, job applicant, or other person will be subject to appropriate disciplinary action.